manavgabhawala/CAEN-Lecture-Scraper/README.md

 ## FAQs
 1. How does this work?

-A. Coming soon.
+Ans: Coming soon.

 2. Is it safe to enter my password to download the videos?

-A. Most probably yes.
+Ans: Most probably yes.
 It is directly authenticated with the weblogin, there is no interception of data so its exactly like logging in with a browser.
 If that's safe, this is safe.

 3. Why is there minimal UI like no app icon?

-A. If you want to help improve the UI send me the assets and I'll happily oblige by adding them to this tool.
+Ans: If you want to help improve the UI send me the assets and I'll happily oblige by adding them to this tool.

 4. I have a suggestion.
 How can I help improve this project?

-A. If you know Swift make a pull request and submit your improvements.
+Ans: If you know Swift make a pull request and submit your improvements.
 If you don't report an issue and I'll try and look at it.